redknight99/Kanyus/README.md

 Because sometimes in order to show the world that you are a musical genius, you need to automate!
 Kanyus is designed to help you scale up your efforts to reach <a href="https://genius.com/albums/Genius/Genius-users-hall-of-fame">Genius.com Hall of Fame</a> by helping you find unannotated songs from your favorite artists on Genius.com .

 ## No, but really, why?
 Because Genius.com gameifies their <a hre="https://genius.com/discussions/331182-What-does-the-iq-points">user account editorial privileges</a> and sharing musical knowledge is cool.
+Kanyus helps you find ways to share you knowledge about your favorite artists on Genius.com at scale.
 ```
     Example in case the link above is broken:
     100 IQ: You can add a song & start a thread